Skip navigation

 What should I do if I forget a dose?

 This medication is usually taken as needed.
-You may take daridorexant even if it is later than the usual time, as long as you will be able to remain in bed for the required number of hours after you take it.
+You may take daridorexant even if it is later than the usual time, as long as you will be able to remain in bed for at least 7 hours after you take it.

 What side effects can this medication cause?